 Sony RX100 V versus Sony A7R III

-The Sony Cyber-shot DSC-RX100 V and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in October 2016 and October 2017.
+The Sony Cyber-shot DSC-RX100 V and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in October 2016 and October 2017.
 The RX100 V is a fixed lens compact, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 V) and a full frame sensor.
 The RX100 V has a resolution of 20 megapixel, whereas the A7R III provides 42.2 MP.

-An illustration of the physical size and weight of the Sony RX100 V and the Sony A7R III is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 V – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Sony RX100 V and the Sony A7R III.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 V – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably larger (106 percent) than the Sony RX100 V. It is noteworthy in this context that the A7R III is splash and dust-proof, while the RX100 V does not feature any corresponding weather-sealing.